Nutrition for Hard Workouts

 Quality Fuel = Quality Performance

-Imagine putting cheap fuel in a race car engine.
-Feed it Twinkies, chips, and soda, and you’re asking for low performance.
-A body running on junk food hits limits fast.
-That said, an occasional cheat is fine.
 Not everyone has a personal chef prepping organic meals, so it’s about making smart choices.
 Next time, swap out those snacks with a salad and lean protein like grilled chicken.
 Wash it down with a big glass of water or lemon water.
 That’s the fuel that’ll push you further in a tough workout.

-Our Go-To: The Paleo Diet
+Our Go-To: The Paleo/Mediterranean Diet

-At SEALgrinderPT, we stick primarily with a version of the Paleo diet.
+At SEALgrinderPT, we stick primarily with a version of the Paleo/Mediterranean diet.
 It’s not some trendy “new” thing—it’s been around since the 1970s, built on eating the kinds of food humans were meant to eat.
 Think caveman style: fish, grass-fed meat, eggs, fruits, veggies, nuts, and roots.
 We avoid grains, refined sugars, and processed foods.

 Eating Paleo is simple.
 Stick to the edges of the grocery store—this is where the fresh stuff lives.
 Avoid the middle aisles with all the junk and extra preservatives.